Marco-Cricchio/pfinance/README.md

 ## 📝 License

-This project is open source and available for personal use.
+This project is licensed under the Apache License 2.0 - see the [LICENSE](LICENSE) file for details.

+Copyright 2025 Marco Cricchio